(750 ILCS 5/503) (from Ch. 40, par. 503)

 all pension benefits (including pension benefits under the Illinois Pension

-Code) acquired by either spouse after the marriage and before a judgment of
+Code, defined benefit plans, defined contribution plans and accounts, individual retirement accounts, and non-qualified plans) acquired by or participated in by either spouse after the marriage and before a judgment of

-dissolution of marriage or declaration of invalidity of the marriage are
+dissolution of marriage or legal separation or declaration of invalidity of the marriage are

-is overcome by a showing that the pension benefits were acquired by a method
+by showing through clear and convincing evidence that the pension benefits were acquired by a method

 listed in subsection (a) of this Section.
 The right to a division of pension